VictorySpecificationII/AIden/README.md

     - Access to sensors for sensory input
 - Portable, can run on the edge
 - Offline capabilities (text/voice only)

+### Models Used

+ - Mistral 7B: The Mistral LLM is a versatile language model, excelling at tasks like reasoning, comprehension, tackling STEM problems, and even coding.
+ - Llama-2 7B is produced by Meta AI to specifically target the art of conversation.

 ## Setup